OUR PEOPLE

 Overview

-Dr. Elena Portacolone is an Associate Professor of Sociology in the Institute for Health & Aging and a Pepper Center Scholar at the Division of Geriatric Medicine at UCSF.
+Dr. Elena Portacolone is a Professor of Sociology in the Institute for Health & Aging and a Pepper Center Scholar at the Division of Geriatric Medicine at UCSF.
 She is also affiliated with the Philip Lee Institute for Health Policy Studies, and the Global Health Sciences Institute, both at UCSF.
-Her research aims at developing equitable policies and programs for older adults living alone with cognitive impairment in the United States, and worldwide, including ethical use of artificial intelligence.
-Dr. Portacolone is also designing and evaluating national interventions to increase the representation of communities of color in clinical trials on dementia.
+Her research aims at developing equitable policies and programs for older adults living alone with cognitive impairment in the United States, and worldwide.
+Dr. Portacolone is also evaluating national interventions to increase the representation of communities of color in clinical trials on dementia.

 Dr. Portacolone completed her undergraduate degree in political sciences (international major) at the University of Turin, Italy.
 After working in the corporate sector in the United Kingdom, she completed an MPH degree at School of Public Health at UC Berkeley, an MBA degree at the Haas Business at UC Berkeley, and a PhD in Sociology in the Department of Social and Behavioral Science at UCSF.
 Dr. Portacolone is an alumna of the Butler-Williams program at the National Institute on Aging and of the Health Disparities Institute at the National Institute of Minority Health and Health Disparities.